ssborbis/ContextSearch-web-ext/README.md

 * Open the website you want to add a search engine for
 * Right-click on the search bar in the page to open the context menu
-* Select the menu item `Add Custom Search` to open the Add Custom Search dialog box
+* Select the menu item `Add to ContextSearch` to open the Add Custom Search dialog box
 * Click Add